-On November 3, 2021, in the CAMERA Project Room, the exhibition How to Secure a Country + will be open to the public, the first solo show by the artist Salvatore Vitale (Palermo, 1986) presented in an Italian institution.
+On November 3, 2021, in the CAMERA Project Room, the exhibition How to Secure a Country + will be open to the public, the first solo exhibition of the artist Salvatore Vitale (Palermo, 1986) presented in an Italian institution.
 Investigating different ways of representing power in the contemporary world, the exhibition offers a reflection on issues connected today both on a political and social level: bodies and their possibility of movement, physical and digital barriers, the visibility and invisibility of authorities, social control and its forms.
 For the occasion, the collaboration with OGR Torino, project partner, was started, which will host an installation by Vitale in the spaces of Corso Castelfidardo 22 during the days of the Turin Art Week.

 The exhibition, curated by Giangavino Pazzola, consists of over forty works created with different media and belonging to two groups of works, relating to as many long-term researches carried out by Vitale from 2014 to today.
 Most of them belong to the “How to Secure a Country +” series (2014 - 2019), a neutral and uncritical account of the Swiss national security system explored from within.
 A representation that avoids the reporting temptation of action to orient itself on a cataloging rich in descriptive and - at the same time - enigmatic details.
-By dividing the speech into several chapters, Vitale reconstructs an exhaustive picture of the security system of a state, leading the viewer to reflect on the idea of protection in the relationship between authority and individual.
+Articulating the discourse in several chapters, Vitale reconstructs an exhaustive picture of the security system of a state, leading the viewer to reflect on the idea of protection in the relationship between authority and individual.